andmehta/SWQA_assignment_2/README.md

 # Software Quality Assurance and Testing Assignment 2
-This whole assignment is designed to demonstrate a students ability to develop in a "test first" manner.
+This assignment is designed to demonstrate a students ability to develop in a "test first" manner.

+# How to run
+Just double click the `main.py` in the directory.
+Ensure that `retire.py` and `bmi.py` also exist in the directory along with `main.py`.

+# Code explanation
 ## main menu
 this main menu is meant to be operable from a command line environment.
 Utilizing a simple text check, will execute based upon user input.

 ### possible inputs
 | input | action |